VideoXum: Cross-modal Visual and Textural Summarization of Videos: Introduction

 \textbf{Video-to-Video Summarization (V2V-SUM)}.
-This task requires models to identify the most important segments from the source video and generate an abridged version of the source video.
+This task requires models to identify key segments from a source video and produce an abridged version.

 \textbf{Video-to-Text Summarization (V2T-SUM)}.
-In this task, models need to summarize the main content of the source video and generate a short text description.
+In this task, models need to summarize the main content of the source video into a brief text description.

 \textbf{Video-to-Video{\&}Text Summarization (V2VT-SUM)}.
-This task requires models to summarize a short video and the corresponding narrative from a source video simultaneously.
+This task requires models to achieve V2V-SUM and V2T-SUM tasks simultaneously.
 Moreover, the semantics of these two modalities of summaries should be well aligned.

-There are three potential challenges for the V2X-SUM task from the perspective of language model learning: First, simultaneously generating video and text summaries for a vision and language model could be quite challenging due to the time and GPU memory efficiency requirement for video encoding and the stability requirement for language model fine-tuning; Second, from the perspective of model design and optimization, it is nontrivial for the combined two tasks to learn and benefit from each other; Third, it is hard to guarantee the generated different modalities of the cross-modal summary are semantically aligned.
+Compared with single-modal summarization tasks, cross-modal video summarization comes with its own challenges.
+We summarize three primary challenges for this new task.
+First, the scarcity of large-scale, diverse, and well-annotated cross-model video summarization benchmarks presents a significant hurdle for researchers in promoting the corresponding techniques.
+Second, from the perspective of optimization, it is nontrivial to ensure the stability of the training process that accommodates both tasks concurrently.
+Specifically, a stable training process could facilitate learning of each single-modal task, thereby improving the overall performance.
+Third, either assuring or evaluating the semantic coherence between the generated video and text summaries is challenging.